 Motorways in Croatia

-If you’re exploring Croatia with a hire car (or perhaps with your own car, having driven to the country), you will likely be using the motorway network to travel around the country.
+If you’re exploring Croatia with a hire car – or perhaps with your own car, if you’ve driven to the country – you will likely be using the motorway network to travel around the country.
 (Or the highway network for our American friends!)
-This section will take a look at motorways in Croatia, where you travel around in Croatia using them, how to use the toll system and more.
+This section will take a look at motorways in Croatia, where in Croatia you travel around using them, how to use the toll system and more.

 In 2023, the World Economic Forum placed Croatia 12th (out of 141 countries) for best road infrastructure in the world.